FRAMEWORK

 Skills, Memory, Verification & Team Fluency

-Three more AgentOS layers in operation.
+How AI work actually gets done.
 Skills — procedural knowledge made portable; agents that can be loaded and run.
 Memory — what compounds across sessions; what gets remembered, summarised, archived.
 Verification — trust, evaluation, grounding so outputs hold up.
-Plus team fluency: humans thinking with AI, not just using AI tools.
-Most AI projects do not fail on technology — they fail here.
+The shift is from prompting to staging: context, constraints, rubrics, review loops, and routing habits that let humans manage agents rather than just prompt them.

 Explore the practice →The Application